parduckids/mfa-group-a/TESTING.md

 - If validation logic runs on blur or keypress, tests may need to simulate real typing carefully

 #### Output Files
-Screenshots are saved in tests/screenshots/
+Screenshots of all tests and a graph of the `test_json_load_speed` test are saved in `src/screenshots/`

 #### Cleanup and Maintenance
 - Keep test data separate from production data
 - Clean up test-created records when possible
-- Periodically review old screenshots/logs in tests/screenshots/
+- Periodically review old screenshots in src/screenshots/

 #### Suggested Improvements
 - <strong>Modularize Repeated Logic</strong>: